Menaka (1955 film): Production

 This is the second edition of the same story by Vaduvur Duraisami Iyengar that he first published as a novel.
 Then it was staged as a successful play by TKS Brothers.
 It was made into a film in 1935 with the same title.
-K. R. Ramasamy who featured in a supporting role in the 1935 edition, was the hero in this 1955 edition.
+K. R. Ramasamy who featured in a supporting role in the 1935 film, was the hero in this film.

 The film was produced and directed by V. C. Subburaman.
 Screenplay and dialogues were written by A. T. Krishnaswamy.
 Cinematography was handled by P. Balasubramaniam, R. R. Chandran and M. S. Mani while the editing was done by B. V. M. V. Ramaraju was in charge of art direction while the choreography was done by V. Madhavan.
 Still photography was by R. N. Nagaraja Rao.

 Soundtrack

 Music was composed by T. G. Lingappa, C. N. Pandurangan and Vedha while the lyrics were penned by Kannadasan, Ku.
 Sa.
 Krishnamoorthy, A. Maruthakasi, K. P. Kamatchisundaram, K. D. Santhanam and S. D. Sundharam.